shinux/PyTime/README.md

 ## Simple Usage

-calculate `datetime` all by string, accept unit for short or overall length, and they can be out of order or in capital:
+Calculate `datetime` all by string, accept unit for short or overall length, and they can be out of order or in capital:

     >>>from pytime import pytime
     >>>